seffignoz/icloudcleanup/README.md

 ## Usage

-Install TamperMonkey, and then install the icloudcleanup.js as a user script.
+Install TamperMonkey, and then install [icloudcleanup.js](icloudcleanup.js) as a user script.

 ## Credits